liamg/writeups/APPROACH.md

 IMO, the most important thing we can do in this process is take good notes.
 Make a record of everything we find, whether it be versions of software running, ports open, usernames spotted, interesting files - whatever it is, write it down, we don't know how useful it'll be later in the process.

+An undocumented convention of HTB machine challenges seems to be that the hostname of the machine fits the format `NAME.htb` where NAME is the name of the challenge.
+The first thing I usually do is add this to my `/etc/hosts` against the machine IP address.

-So, we can *enumerate* in a number of ways...
+Anyway, we can *enumerate* in a number of ways...

 ### Port Scanning/Service Enumeration